-- (I) has employed EMPLOYS a NEW pharmacist manager; and - (II) Within fourteen THIRTY days after termination of the former manager's employment: has made application - (A) APPLIES to transfer the registration to the new pharmacist manager; and - (B) has paid PAYS the REGISTRATION transfer fee. therefor. - (c) At the time the pharmacist manager in whose name the registration was obtained at the time such pharmacist manager ceases to be employed as such the pharmacist manager of the prescription drug outlet.
-Such that he or she is no longer manager of the prescription drug outlet.
-Such the pharmacist manager shall be held is responsible as the manager until the cessation of employment is reported.
-The proprietor of the prescription drug outlet shall also notify the board of the termination of managership. - (2) No A prescription drug outlet shall NOT commence business until it has made application APPLIES TO THE BOARD for a registration and has received RECEIVES from the board a registration showing the name of the proprietor and the name of the manager.
-Upon transfer of the ownership of a prescription drug outlet, THE NEW PROPRIETOR SHALL SUBMIT TO THE BOARD an application to transfer the registration of said THE prescription drug outlet, shall be submitted, and, upon approval of the transfer by the board, the BOARD SHALL TRANSFER THE registration shall be transferred to the new proprietor.
-Upon the change of name or location of a prescription drug outlet, the registrant shall submit an application to change the name or location AND THE APPLICABLE FEE, and, upon approval of the same and the payment of the fee therefor APPLICATION, THE BOARD SHALL ISSUE a new registration showing the new name or new location. shall be issued.
+- (I) has employed EMPLOYS a NEW pharmacist manager; and - 4 (II) Within fourteen THIRTY days after termination of the former 5 manager's employment: has made application

+6 (A) APPLIES to transfer the registration to the new pharmacist7 manager; and

+(B) has paid PAYS the REGISTRATION transfer fee. therefor.

+9 (c) AT THE TIME the pharmacist manager in whose name the 10 registration was obtained at the time such pharmacist manager ceases to 11 be employed as such THE PHARMACIST MANAGER, HE OR SHE shall 12 immediately report to the board the fact that he or she is no longer 13 manager of the prescription drug outlet.
+Such THE pharmacist manager 14 shall be held IS responsible as the manager until the cessation of 15 employment is reported.
+The proprietor of the prescription drug outlet 16 shall also notify the board of the termination of managership.

+17 (2) No A prescription drug outlet shall NOT commence business 18 until it has made application APPLIES TO THE BOARD for a registration and 19 has received RECEIVES from the board a registration showing the name of 20 the proprietor and the name of the manager.
+Upon transfer of the 21 ownership of a prescription drug outlet, THE NEW PROPRIETOR SHALL 22 SUBMIT TO THE BOARD an application to transfer the registration of said 23 THE prescription drug outlet, shall be submitted, and, upon approval of the 24 transfer by the board, the BOARD SHALL TRANSFER THE registration shall 25 be transferred to the new proprietor.
+Upon the change of name or location 26 of a prescription drug outlet, the registrant shall submit an application to 27 change the name or location AND THE APPLICABLE FEE, and, upon approval of the same and the payment of the fee therefor APPLICATION, THE BOARD SHALL ISSUE a new registration showing the new name or new location. shall be issued.

-(3) (a) A prescription drug outlet operated by the state of Colorado or any political subdivision thereof, OF THE STATE is not required to be registered but, in lieu thereof, shall OF A REGISTRATION, MUST apply to the board, on a form approved by the board, for a certificate of compliance.
-The board shall determine whether said THE prescription drug outlet is operated in accordance with the laws of this state and the rules and regulations of the board. and, If it THE BOARD determines that the prescription drug outlet is so operated IN ACCORDANCE WITH STATE LAWS AND BOARD RULES, except for the holding of a prescription drug outlet registration, it THE BOARD shall issue a certificate of compliance, which shall expire CERTIFICATE EXPIRES and may be renewed in accordance with the provisions of section 24-34-102 (8), C.R.S. and, thereafter, said ONCE THE BOARD ISSUES THE CERTIFICATE OF COMPLIANCE, THE prescription drug outlet shall have HAS the rights and privileges of, and shall be IS treated in all respects as, a registered prescription drug outlet.
-The provisions of this part 1 ARTICLE with respect to the denial, suspension, or revocation of a prescription drug outlet registration shall apply to a certificate of compliance.
+4 (3) (a) A prescription drug outlet operated by the state of Colorado 5 or any political subdivision thereof.
+OF THE STATE is not required to be 6 registered but, in lieu thereof, shall OF A REGISTRATION, MUST apply to the 7 board, on a form approved by the board, for a certificate of compliance.
+8 The board shall determine whether said THE prescription drug outlet is 9 operated in accordance with the laws of this state and the rules and 10 regulations of the board. and, If it THE BOARD determines that the 11 prescription drug outlet is so operated IN ACCORDANCE WITH STATE LAWS 12 AND BOARD RULES, except for the holding of a prescription drug outlet 13 registration, it THE BOARD shall issue a certificate of compliance, which 14 shall expire CERTIFICATE EXPIRES and may be renewed in accordance with 15 the provisions of section 24-34-102 (8), C.R.S. and, thereafter, said ONCE 16 THE BOARD ISSUES THE CERTIFICATE OF COMPLIANCE, THE prescription 17 drug outlet shall have HAS the rights and privileges of, and shall be IS 18 treated in all respects as, a registered prescription drug outlet.
+The 19 provisions of this part 1 ARTICLE with respect to the denial, suspension, 20 or revocation of a prescription drug outlet registration shall apply to a 21 certificate of compliance.